Make sure your leftover assets find the rightful heir.

 Add a residuary clause to a will to give away this remainder

 When you die, your assets are distributed to your beneficiaries by a will.
 If you don’t specifically name an asset (like a personal belonging or piece of real estate), and assign it to an heir, it becomes part of the residuary estate.
 This also happens if you have no beneficiaries or you forgot to bequeath an asset to someone in your will or trust.
-The residuary estate encompasses all of these overlooked or unclaimed assets that once belonged to the deceased.
+The residuary estate encompasses all of these overlooked or unclaimed assets that once belonged to the deceased, after everything has been taxed and debtors' claims are satisfied.

 With a provision to your will, called a residuary clause, you can bequest any remaining property to a specific beneficiary.
 If you don’t have a residuary clause in place, the probate court will distribute these assets as per state intestacy laws — or as if there was no will in place at all.
 That means when you die, if you forgot to bequeath your car to your niece, it might end up with your next of kin, like an estranged child, who you didn’t want to inherit your things.